-Some of the most impressive health benefits of Eclipta alba include its ability to detoxify the liver, reduce inflammation, soothe the stomach, prevent certain cancers, stimulate hair growth, boosts the immune system, protects the eyes, and lower blood pressure.
+The most impressive health benefits of Eclipta alba include its ability to detoxify the liver, reduce inflammation, soothe the stomach, prevent certain cancers, stimulate hair growth, boosts the immune system, protects the eyes, and lower blood pressure.

 Bearing small white, yellow, blue, or red flowers and membership in the sunflower family, Eclipta alba has a number of other names, even scientific ones, including Eclipta prostrata, false daisy, and yerba de tago.
-However, this small, unassuming plant that is likely native to the Indian subcontinent has actually spread across the word and is widely used in traditional medicine and herbalism.
+However, this small, unassuming plant that is likely native to the Indian subcontinent has spread across the world and is widely used in traditional medicine and herbalism.
 Historically, it is most commonly connected with Ayurvedic medicine, the traditional Indian form of treatment, but its undeniable benefits have popularized it around the globe.
-There are four main varieties of eclipta based on the color of their flowers, but the most common is white, Eclipta alba.
+There are four main varieties of Eclipta based on the color of their flowers, but the most common is the white Eclipta alba.
 The extracts from the leaves and flowers of these impressively powerful plants can be applied in numerous ways, both topically and internally, to soothe many ailments.

 However, the plant can also be eaten raw to get a direct dose of the nutritional benefits, but many people prefer a more concentrated and less “leafy” mode of consumption.
 You can also make a juice, hair tonics, skin salves, and a variety of other forms of Eclipta alba, depending on what health concern you’re trying to tackle.
 Now, let’s take a more in-depth look at the many impressive health benefits of Eclipta alba.